In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 Tacos al Pastor are the pride of Mexico City.
 While eaten at lunch or dinner, they enjoy their highest popularity after hours when partygoers are heading back home.

-To identify these tacos, look for the huge spits with giant towers of layered meats rotating besides an open grill.
+To identify these tacos, look for the huge spits with giant towers of layered meats rotating beside an open grill.

 These tacos originated in Puebla and Mexico City, areas with high populations of Lebanese and Middle Eastern immigrants.